Millionarc/Millionarc/README.md

 - 👋 Hi, I’m @Millionarc
-- 👀 I’m interested in Golang
+- 👀 I’m interested in Web3
-- 🌱 I’m currently learning Golang
+- 🌱 I’m currently learning Rust
 - 💞️ I’m looking to collaborate on Projects
-- 📫 How to reach me Millionarc#4401
+- 📫 How to reach me resellers.world on discord

 <!---
 Millionarc/Millionarc is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.